 Battling shyness was the biggest challenge of my young life.
 I have grown so much over the years, but I’m still amazed whenever I make a crowd of people laugh.
 I’m still an introvert at heart, but I don’t think I’m shy anymore.

 There’s a big difference between an introvert and a shy person.
 An introvert is someone who likes solitude.
-Liking solitude doesn’t mean hating people, it means that quiet moments are valued because they relax and rejuvenate the introvert.
+Liking solitude doesn’t mean hating people.
+It means that quiet moments are valued because they relax and rejuvenate the introvert.
 On the other hand, a shy person is someone who experiences silence as agony.
 Silence is not a chosen haven but a prison coerced by insecurities and doubt.

 Overcoming shyness is possible.
-Start by recognizing the unproductive mental processes that goes on in your mind, understand that your prison is not well-built, then plot for your great epic escape.
+Start by recognizing the unproductive mental processes that goes on in your mind, understand that your prison is not well-built, then plot for your epic escape.

 1. Fear of saying something stupid